Diocese of Lesotho

 The Diocese of Lesotho is a diocese in the Anglican Church of Southern Africa.
 It comprises the entire nation of Lesotho.
 It is divided in three archdeaconries, Central Lesotho, Northern Lesotho and Southern Lesotho.
 The former bishop is Adam Taaso, in office since 2008 until 2020.
-The new elected bishop The Right Revd Dr Vicentia Kgabe was installed on the 5th of December 2021.
+The Right Revd Dr Vicentia Kgabe was appointed by the Synod of Bishops and installed on 5 December 2021.

 History

 Lesotho was originally included in the Anglican Diocese of the Free State but became an independent diocese in 1950, still with the name of Basutoland.
-His first bishop was John Maund, who would be in office from 1950 to 1976.
+The first bishop was John Maund, who would be in office from 1950 to 1976.
 Upon the independence from the United Kingdom in 1966, the diocese was renamed the Diocese of Lesotho.

 The seat of the diocese is the Cathedral of St Mary and St James in Maseru.